 Master of Arts in Marriage, Couple, and Family Therapy

-To receive priority consideration for admission, the application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office on or before the published application deadlines.
+To receive priority consideration for admission to the Marriage, Couple, and Family Therapy program, the application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office on or before the published application deadline.

 Three Letters of Recommendation

 We require letters from three individuals who know you and are qualified to evaluate your academic competence, character and/or experience in professional or leadership roles.
 Professors, supervisors, and employers are often the best sources.
 References from a personal therapist, family members, or friends are not accepted.

 How to submit your letters

 Applicants will provide contact information for their references within the application.
 An email will be sent by our office to those references with a form they need to complete on the applicant’s behalf in addition to attaching their letter of recommendation.

 Applicants must hold or be in the process of completing a baccalaureate degree from a regionally accredited institution in the United States (the college or university must be regionally accredited at the time of enrollment and when the degree was conferred) or the foreign equivalent.
 One official transcript must be submitted from each post-secondary institution attended regardless of the length of study or the number of courses taken.
 This includes all college level credit earned while in high school or participating in study abroad programs.
 Failure to submit official copies of all transcripts may result in the withholding of your application for consideration.
 Transcripts stamped “Issued to Student” will not be considered official.